pwa-builder/pwabuilder-blog/src/posts/announcing-ios/announcing-ios.md

 [Microsoft Store supports PWAs](posts/bringing-chromium-edge-pwas-to-the-microsoft-store/) as first-class apps.
 Google Play [does as well](/posts/microsoft-and-google-team-up-to-make-pwas-better-in-the-play-store).

 But Apple's PWA support is still very much lagging behind Android and Windows.
-At this time, [PWAs remain a second-class citizen on iOS](https://firt.dev/ios-14.5/), and App Store support for PWAs is non-existent, requiring a web view-based solution like PWABuilder's.
+While WebKit is [making progress on PWAs](https://webkit.org/blog/11989/new-webkit-features-in-safari-15/), at the time of this writing, [PWAs remain a second-class citizen on iOS](https://firt.dev/ios-14.5/), and App Store support for PWAs is non-existent, requiring a web view-based solution like PWABuilder's.

 Additionally, because iOS doesn't allow 3rd party web browser engines, your PWA is limited to WebKit's PWA capabilities, which are currently lagging behind other browser engines.

-With the recent announcements of powerful apps moving to the web, such as [VS Code](https://vscode.dev) and [Photoshop](https://web.dev/ps-on-the-web/), we hope to see Apple improve PWA support in Safari, WebKit, and the App Store.
+With the recent announcements of powerful apps moving to the web, such as [VS Code](https://vscode.dev) and [Photoshop](https://web.dev/ps-on-the-web/), we hope to see Apple continue to improve PWA support in Safari, WebKit, and the App Store.

 ## Will Apple approve my PWA?